KhoiTran05/GameProject/README.md

 - A, D, W keys to move
 - Space key to jump
 - J key to attack
-- K key to dash ( Only in final stage)
+- K key to dash

 # Remarkable features